cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 The **knowledgebase** describes electronic resources and their coverage.
 For example, a knowledgebase might know that JSTOR Arts & Sciences contains *Journal X*, volumes A-M.
-It may also contain information about providers, platforms, identifiers, coverage dates, and the targets needed to connect users to those resources.
+It may also contain information about providers, platforms, identifiers, coverage dates, and the targets needed to connect users to those resources
+(more on **targets** in Section 2.3).

 A **discovery index** contains searchable representations of the content itself.
 For example, it might contain a record that reflects the following bibliographic data: